ClaudioESSilva/claudioessilva.github.io/content/post/2020-06-09-tsql-tuesday-127-non-sql-tips-and-tricks-windows-and-powershell.md

 Sometimes we want to search for a command that we have used before to run it again.
 With CTRL + R you can search on executed command's history.
 Start typing for searching by commands you have run before.
 Not the correct entry?
 Want to search the next/previous entry?
 Use `CTRL + R` to search history backwards interactively or `CTRL + S` to Search history forward interactively.
-This work is done by <a href="https://github.com/PowerShell/PSReadLine">PSReadLine</a> module.
+This work is done by [PSReadLine](https://github.com/PowerShell/PSReadLine) module.
 If you are using a recent version of PowerShell you probably have it already.

 Thanks for reading!